Dark Souls: Gameplay

-Online interaction in the Dark Souls is integrated into the single-player experience.
-Throughout levels, players can briefly see the actions of other players as ghosts in the same area that may show hidden passages or switches.
-When a player dies, a bloodstain can be left in other players' game world that when activated can show a ghost playing out their final moments, indicating how that person died and potentially helping the player avoid the same fate in advance.
-Players can leave messages on the ground that can either help other players by providing hints and warnings or harm them by leaving false hints.
-Players can also engage in both player versus player combat and cooperative gameplay using invasion or summoning mechanics.
+Online interaction in the Dark Souls games is integrated into the single-player experience.
+Throughout areas of the game, players can briefly see the actions of other players as ghosts in the same area that may show hidden passages or switches.
+When a player dies, a bloodstain can be left in other players game world and when activated can show a ghost playing out their final moments, indicating how that person died and potentially helping other players online to avoid the same fate in advance.
+Players can leave messages on the ground that can help other players with tips and warnings.
+Multiplayer can be engaged in both player versus player combat and cooperative gameplay using invasion or summoning mechanics.
+Players can also rely on covenants, which serve as "factions" that can allow players to delve further into the multiplayer experience.